 Affordable housing: Housing that has a sale price or rental amount that is within the means of a household that may occupy middle, moderate, or low-income housing.
 In the case of dwelling units for sale, housing that is affordable means housing in which mortgage, amortization, taxes, insurance, and condominium or association fees, if any, together constitute no more than twenty-eight (28) percent of such gross annual household income for a household of the size which may occupy the unit in question.

 In the case of dwelling units for rent, housing that is affordable means housing for which the rent and utilities constitute no more than thirty (30) percent of such gross annual income for a household of the size that may occupy the unit in question.

-Aggrieved Person: A person who either (a) is the applicant or the owner of property that is the subject of an application or a decision by an official; or (b) has a substantial interest in an action appealed from that is in danger of suffering special damage or injury not common to all property owners similarly situated.
+Aggrieved person: A person who either (a) is the applicant or the owner of property that is the subject of an application or a decision by a county administrative official; or (b) has a substantial interest in an action appealed from and that is in danger of suffering special damage or injury not common to all property owners similarly situated.
+For the sole purpose of appealing a final decision of the DeKalb County Zoning Board of Appeals to DeKalb County Superior Court the term "aggrieved person" shall also mean a member of the governing authority of DeKalb County, as that term is defined by section 1 or the Organizational Act of DeKalb County, in whose district the subject property is located and whose substantial interest is his/her responsibility to insure faithful administration of the law.